sardjv/www.sardjv.co.uk/jekyll/testimonials/_posts/2014-06-01-leicestershire-partnerships.md

 ---
 layout: testimonial
-organisation: Leicestershire Partnership NHS Trust
+organisation: Guys and St Thomas' NHS Foundation Trust
-testifier: Angela Salmen
+testifier: Dr Kate Langford
-role: Senior Medical Staffing Manager
+role: Deputy Medical Director
-author: kevin
+author: Phil
 ---

-We have been managing our medical appraisal and revalidation process through SARD JV since July 2013.
-The system is easy to use, can be easily adapted and we've had some really positive feedback from our doctors using it.
-The team at SARD JV are very helpful, responsive and dedicated to providing a system fit for purpose.
-I would happily recommend SARD JV to any Trust looking for an e-system to manage its appraisal and revalidation process.
+Beyond the technical and support aspects, we have found the SARD JV team to be very easy to work with.
+They are dedicated to providing us with good service and are proactive in meeting our needs.
+At every phase, from contract negotiations to information governance, they have provided the highest standard of service.

+SARD JV is an organisation that we are delighted to be working with and they have a system we would happily recommend to any other NHS Trusts or designated bodies based on our experience to date.